gragusa/Factotum.jl/README.md

 # Factotum

-`Factutum` is a simple package to estimate static factor models.
+`Factutum` is a simple package for estimating static factor models in `Julia`